-Al fresco dining in Saitama Prefecture, at Adomani Cafe in Konosu
+Al fresco dining, outdoor seating, in Saitama Prefecture, at Adomani Cafe in Konosu

 With the Coronavirus still in our midst, I’ve never been so interested in “al fresco dining”.
 Amazingly, it is not as popular in Japan as you would expect.
 Therefore, it is quite hard to find a good restaurant with a decent sized outdoor section.
 Even in the countryside of Saitama.
 So if you like eating outdoors, a cafe like Adomani is one to be bookmarked.
 I have noticed an increase in the number of restaurants offering outdoor seating, but few have as large an outdoor space as Adomani.